KCEvers/sdbuildR/README.md

 ```

 Stock-and-flow models can be created in three ways.
 Firstly, dozens of
 example models can be loaded using `xmile()`.
+Plot the stock-and-flow
-To get an overview of the
+diagram to get an overview of the model:
-model, plot the stock-and-flow diagram, with stocks as boxes, flows as
-arrows, and the model boundary as double circles.

 ``` r
 sfm = xmile("SIR")